What this policy is about

 We do not sell or share personal details to third parties for the purposes of marketing.
 But, if we run an event or fundraising activity, it may require the service of a third party and then we might need to share your details with them.
 This would happen if your data was required to deliver the specific activity, for example we would share your data with an outsourced mailing house provider, in order for us to send you a fundraising appeal.

 If we share your data with colleagues or programme partners, including outside of the European Union, we will only do so if we are confident that they adhere to the same high standards that we do when processing data and protecting its privacy and security.

 When we share your information with other organisations or data processors we don’t allow them to use your information for their own purposes and they have to follow our strict instructions whilst complying with appropriate security measures.
 We regularly assess their security measures and we continue to monitor their compliance throughout the time we use their services.

 We may also share your data with law enforcement agencies, regulators, courts, public authorities or emergency services when required to do so.

 Cookies are small text files placed on your device which uniquely identify your device.
 Cookies cannot be used to run programs or deliver viruses to your device.

-For more information about our use of these technologies please contact our Director of Communications, Rafi Cooper
+For more information about our use of these technologies please contact our Head of Individual Giving and Legacies, Richard Budden

 How long we keep your personal information